-Yes.
-This is dependent on risk assessment informed by local engagement.
-The Employer must give the reason/s and must outline the other mitigation factors available and in operation and how they mitigate the spread of infection by COVID.
+Any other infringement on the 2m physical distancing is dependent on risk assessment informed by local engagement.
+The employer must give the reason/s and must outline the other mitigation factors available and in operation and how they mitigate the spread of infection by COVID.

-What should be done where management forms the view that 2 metre distancing is not feasible, for example in a particular lecture room?
+What should be done where management forms the view that 2 metre distancing is not feasible?